hmrc/security-git-hooks/README.md

 `secrets-filename` -  Checks against the LDS file extension ruleset as defined [here](https://github.com/hmrc/app-config-base/blob/master/leak-detection.conf#L142)

 `secrets-filecontent` - Checks against the LDS file content ruleset as defined [here](https://github.com/hmrc/app-config-base/blob/master/leak-detection.conf#L92)

+`hooks-version-check` - Checks the tag from your `.pre-commit-config.yaml` file against the latest tagged release in the repository.
+This is an information only hook, and will provide output but always pass.

 You can test the hooks by cloning this repository and running `pytest` in the root directory.